 Rethinking plastic packaging – towards a circular economy

-Every minute the equivalent of one rubbish truck of plastic leaks into streams and rivers, ultimately ending up in the ocean.
+Each minute the equivalent of one rubbish truck of plastic leaks into streams and rivers, ultimately ending up in oceans.
 An estimated 100 million marine animals die each year due to discarded plastic.
-And the problem is set to get worse.
-The Ellen MacArthur Foundation report on the New Plastics Economy (PDF - 1.3MB) estimates that by 2050, there could be more plastic than fish in the world’s oceans.
+The Ellen MacArthur Foundation report on the New Plastics Economy estimates that by 2050, there could be more plastic than fish in the world’s oceans.

-Moving away from the ‘take-make-dispose’ model is key to achieving the UN Sustainable Development Goal on Sustainable Consumption and Production (SDG 12), specifically target 12.5 on substantially reducing waste generation through prevention, reduction, recycling and reuse.
-Moving to a circular economy also contributes to achieving SDG 14, Life on Water, through target 14.1 on preventing and reducing marine pollution of all kinds.
+Moving towards a circular economy – where we not only use less packaging but design the packaging we use so it can be reused, recycled or composted – will mean less plastic in our shared environment.
+It will also contribute towards the UN Sustainable Development Goal on Sustainable Consumption and Production (SDG 12), specifically target 12.5 on substantially reducing waste generation through prevention, reduction, recycling and reuse.
+It also contributes to achieving SDG 14, Life on Water, through target 14.1 on preventing and reducing marine pollution of all kinds.

 What is a circular economy?